When Does Group Invariant Learning Survive Spurious Correlations?: Related works

-\paragraph{Group invariant learning.} In recent works, invariant learning is extended to the scenario without a priori environment labels, but with knowledge on spurious correlations in the training data~\citep{ teney2021unshuffling,creager21environment}.
+\paragraph{Group invariant learning.} In recent works, IL is extended to the scenario without a priori environment labels, but with knowledge on spurious correlations in the training data~\citep{ teney2021unshuffling,creager21environment}.
 Such knowledge is proven to be necessary in this setting~\citep{lin2022zin}.
 They are utilized to split the training data into groups, which are supposed to encode variations of spurious information so that they can be avoided by learning the invariance.
 For example, \citet{teney2021unshuffling} cluster samples according to their question types. \citet{liu21hrm} construct groups with varying spurious correlations, based on the spurious features uncovered with feature selection.
 A more generic method proposed in EIIL~\citep{creager21environment} assume the access to a reference predictor which encodes spurious correlations, and exploit the outputs of the reference predictor to split training data into two groups, namely the majority and the minority.
 This strategy is shown effective, sometimes even outperform an oracle method using true environment labels in proving the OOD generalization~\citep{creager21environment} and also systematic generalization~\citep{ahmed2021systematic}.
-These empirical observations show the potential of group-IL methods, while also reveal the difference between the inferred groups and prior environments.
-As will be discussed in Section~\ref{sec:review}, group-IL methods need different assumptions on the causal structure from those for IL.
-Thus existing theoretical conclusions for IL can not generalize to group-IL.
-Therefore, we need specific theoretical analysis under the setting of group-IL.
-In a recent work, \citet{lin2022zin} derived the sufficient and necessary assumptions for their proposed algorithm.
-However, in this paper we focus on group criteria for general group-IL methods.